pingcap/docs-cn/tikv-configuration-file.md

 Configuration items related to getting the timestamp when TiKV API V2 is enabled (`storage.api-version = 2`).

-To reduce write latency and avoid frequent access to PD, TiKV periodically fetches and caches a batch of timestamps in the local.
-When the locally cached timestamps are exhausted, TiKV immediately makes a timestamp request.
-In this situation, the latency of some write requests are increased.
-To reduce the occurrence of this situation, TiKV dynamically adjusts the size of the locally cached timestamps according to the workload.
-For most of the time, you do not need to adjust the following parameters.

-> **Warning:**
->
-> TiKV API V2 is still an experimental feature.
-It is not recommended to use it in production environments.
+To reduce write latency, TiKV periodically fetches and caches a batch of timestamps locally.
+Cached timestamps help avoid frequent access to PD and allow short-term TSO service failure.

+### `alloc-ahead-buffer` <span class="version-mark">New in v6.4.0</span>

++ The pre-allocated TSO cache size (in duration).
++ Indicates that TiKV pre-allocates the TSO cache based on the duration specified by this configuration item.
+TiKV estimates the TSO usage based on the previous period, and requests and caches TSOs satisfying `alloc-ahead-buffer` locally.
++ This configuration item is often used to increase the tolerance of PD failures when TiKV API V2 is enabled (`storage.api-version = 2`).
++ Increasing the value of this configuration item might result in more TSO consumption and memory overhead of TiKV.
+To obtain enough TSOs, it is recommended to decrease the [`tso-update-physical-interval`](/pd-configuration-file.md#tso-update-physical-interval) configuration item of PD.
++ According to the test, when `alloc-ahead-buffer` is in its default value, and the PD leader fails and switches to another node, the write request will experience a short-term increase in latency and a decrease in QPS (about 15%).
++ To avoid the impact on the business, you can configure `tso-update-physical-interval = "1ms"` in PD and the following configuration items in TiKV:
+    + `causal-ts.alloc-ahead-buffer = "6s"`
+    + `causal-ts.renew-batch-max-size = 65536`
+    + `causal-ts.renew-batch-min-size = 2048`
++ Default value: `3s`

 ### `renew-interval`

-+ The interval at which the locally cached timestamps are refreshed.
++ The interval at which the locally cached timestamps are updated.
-+ At an interval of `renew-interval`, TiKV starts a batch of timestamp refresh and adjusts the number of cached timestamps according to the timestamp consumption in the previous period.
++ At an interval of `renew-interval`, TiKV starts a batch of timestamp refresh and adjusts the number of cached timestamps according to the timestamp consumption in the previous period and the setting of [`alloc-ahead-buffer`](#alloc-ahead-buffer-new-in-v640).
 If you set this parameter to too large a value, the latest TiKV workload changes are not reflected in time.
 If you set this parameter to too small a value, the load of PD increases.
 If the write traffic is strongly fluctuating, if timestamps are frequently exhausted, and if write latency increases, you can set this parameter to a smaller value.
 At the same time, you should also consider the load of PD.
 + Default value: `"100ms"`

 ### `renew-batch-min-size`

-+ The minimum number of locally cached timestamps.
++ The minimum number of TSOs in a timestamp request.
 + TiKV adjusts the number of cached timestamps according to the timestamp consumption in the previous period.
-If the usage of locally cached timestamps is low, TiKV gradually reduces the number of cached timestamps until it reaches `renew-batch-min-size`.
+If only a few TSOs are required, TiKV reduces the TSOs requested until the number reaches `renew-batch-min-size`.
 If large bursty write traffic often occurs in your application, you can set this parameter to a larger value as appropriate.
 Note that this parameter is the cache size for a single tikv-server.
 If you set the parameter to too large a value and the cluster contains many tikv-servers, the TSO consumption will be too fast.
 + In the **TiKV-RAW** \> **Causal timestamp** panel in Grafana, **TSO batch size** is the number of locally cached timestamps that has been dynamically adjusted according to the application workload.
 You can refer to this metric to adjust `renew-batch-min-size`.
 + Default value: `100`

+### `renew-batch-max-size` <span class="version-mark">New in v6.4.0</span>

++ The maximum number of TSOs in a timestamp request.
++ In a default TSO physical time update interval (`50ms`), PD provides at most 262144 TSOs.
+When requested TSOs exceed this number, PD provides no more TSOs.
+This configuration item is used to avoid exhausting TSOs and the reverse impact of TSO exhaustion on other businesses.
+If you increase the value of this configuration item to improve high availability, you need to decrease the value of [`tso-update-physical-interval`](/pd-configuration-file.md#tso-update-physical-interval) at the same time to get enough TSOs.
++ Default value: `8192`